sbeltran10/bcit-ssd-plasmatic/Readme.md

             }
             else
             {
-                error = new Error("You must supply a number > 0 for the correctAnswwerId of the question");
+                error = new Error("You must supply a number > 0 for the correctAnswerId of the question");
                 callback(error);
             }
         }